metkapinezic/SupplyChain/README.md

   - create an Index name "atm_reviews"
   - run the bulk_script.py file to import the CSV data into Elasticsearch

-Step 5: Sentiment analysis
+#Step 5: Sentiment analysis
   - before running the script:
-      - make sure important that you set-upthe connection to elasticsearch and - run pip install elasticsearch vaderSentiment
+      - make sure important that you set-up the connection to elasticsearch and - run pip install elasticsearch vaderSentiment
-  - the script runs through each of the review and allocates its sentiment (positive, negative neutral)
+  - the pyhon script runs through each of the review and allocates its sentiment score and  label (positive, negative, neutral), then outputs dataframe with review id, company id, company name, review text, sentiment score and sentiment label